eProsima/Micro-XRCE-DDS-Apps/Zephyr/README.md

 ## Building

-Install some dependecies and the ARM compiler:
+Install some dependencies and the ARM compiler:

 ```bash
 sudo apt update